Eric Rowe: 2019

 On March 14, 2019, the Miami Dolphins signed Rowe to a one-year, $3.50 million contract that includes a signing bonus of $500,000.
 As a result, Rowe was reunited with new Dolphins’ head coach Brian Flores, who had previously been a linebackers coach with the Patriots.
 In Week 7, Rowe began playing strong safety due to calf injury to Reshad Jones.

 On December 2, 2019, the Miami Dolphins signed Rowe to a three-year, $16.15 million contract extension season to remain with them throughout the 2022 NFL season.
 The contract includes $6.57 million guaranteed and a signing bonus of $2.10 million.

 In week 17 against the New England Patriots, Rowe intercepted a pass thrown by former teammate Tom Brady and returned it for a 35-yard pick six during the 27–24 win.

+In the 2019 season, Rowe finished with 81 total tackles (54 solo), one interception, and eight passes defended.

 2020

 In Week 8 against the Los Angeles Rams, Rowe recorded his first interception of the season off a pass thrown by Jared Goff during the 28–17 win.
+He finished the 2020 season with 91 total tackles (66 solo), two interceptions, 11 passes defended, and one fumble recovery.

+2021

+In the 2021 season, Rowe finished with 71 total tackles (43 solo) and four passes defended.

+2022

+In the 2022 season, Rowe finished with two sacks, 56 total tackles (42 solo), and two passes defended.